zendesk/sunshine-conversations-ios/readme.md

     [SupportKit showInViewController:self withZendeskURL:@"https://supportkit.zendesk.com"];

+**Note:** When specifying your Zendesk URL, make sure to include the protocol (http:// or https://) that matches your Zendesk instance's configuration.

 Optionally, you can specify the specific URL to your ticket creation page (the SDK uses \<zendeskURL>/anonymous_requests/new by default).
 Passing nil will disable creating tickets.

     [SupportKit showInViewController:self withZendeskURL:@"https://supportkit.zendesk.com" andTicketURL:@"https://supportkit.zendesk.com/requests/new"];